Process Anomaly Detection¶

 Detection Interval¶

-The time range for querying detection metrics.
-Affected by the detection frequency, the selectable detection intervals may vary.
+Refers to the time range for querying detection metrics.
+Affected by the detection frequency, the available detection intervals may vary.

 Detection Metrics¶

-Set the metrics data for detection.
-Supports setting the number of occurrences of one or multiple keyword field types in the process data within a certain time range in the current workspace.
+Set the metric data to be detected.
+Supports setting the number of occurrences of one or more field type keywords in process data within the current workspace over a certain time range.

 Trigger Conditions¶

-Set the trigger conditions for alert levels: You can configure any one of the following trigger conditions—urgent, important, warning, or normal.
+Set the trigger conditions for alert severity levels: You can configure any one of the trigger conditions for Critical, Major, Warning, or Normal.

-Configure trigger conditions and severity levels.
-When the query result contains multiple values, if any value meets the trigger condition, an event will be generated.
+Configure the trigger conditions and severity.
+When the query result contains multiple values, an event is generated if any value meets the trigger condition.

 For more details, refer to Event Level Description.

-If Continuous Trigger Judgment is enabled, you can configure the condition to trigger again after it has been judged consecutively multiple times.
-The maximum limit is 10 times.
+If Consecutive Trigger Judgment is enabled, you can configure that an event is generated only after the trigger condition is met for a consecutive number of times.
+The maximum is 10 times.

 -